-This guide is your personal roadmap, built on years of experience, to help you understand, choose, and master the perfect pen display for your artistic journey.
-We’ll cut through the jargon and focus on what truly matters to an artist.
+This guide provides a roadmap, based on years of experience, to help you understand, choose, and master the ideal pen display for your artistic journey, focusing on essential features for artists.

 What Exactly Is a Graphic Drawing Tablet with Screen?